5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

   "relations": []
 }
 ```
-* 404 - Plans was not found.
+* 404 - Plans were not found.
-* 500 - Server Error.
+* 500 - An error occurred.

 ### DELETE Data/Action/plan/{id}
 Delete plan by id.

 Param:

-* id - 97bb19b1-042c-408e-b1d9-2a2ebbe05b66  provide the guid id for the desired action plan to be deleted.
+* id - provide the guid id for the desired action plan to be deleted ex.
+97bb19b1-042c-408e-b1d9-2a2ebbe05b66.

 Return:

 * 200 Success, plan was deleted.
-* 404 Plan was not found
+* 404 Plan was not found.
-* 500 Server error
+* 500 An error occurred.

 ### PUT Data/Action/plan/{id}
 Update an existing plan.

 Param:

-* id - 97bb19b1-042c-408e-b1d9-2a2ebbe05b66  provide the guid id for the desired action plan to be updated.
+* id - provide the guid id for the desired action plan to be updated ex.
+97bb19b1-042c-408e-b1d9-2a2ebbe05b66.

 ```json
 {